hydroflame521/StateFarmClient/README.md

 It includes **Aimbot**, **ESP**, **Blooms Hacks**, **Custom Binding**, **Highly Customisable Modules**, **Chat Mods** and much much more.

 > For older versions of this client, see: https://github.com/Hydroflame521/StateFarmClient
+> StateFarm Client V3 is based off [LibertyMutual Client](https://github.com/onlypuppy7/LibertyMutualShellShockers)

 > Information accurate as of StateFarm Client v3.2.1.
-> StateFarm client is based off [LibertyMutual Client](https://github.com/onlypuppy7/LibertyMutualShellShockers)

 - _**Join the [Discord](https://discord.gg/6kzNpHFRSN) server for the latest news**_.